Last Refreshed: January 4, 2022

 Possessed of a liberal education, forty years of working in both private industry and the public sector (realising a modest pension), a life-long passion for music and good hi-fi, a love of photography and computer technology, part-time philosopher (no previous convictions), writer, humourist and observer of the human condition: blogging seems a natural next step.
 Amazingly, you get all that in just one blog here at LondonJazzCollector.

 Asked occasionally “What to you do?”
 I describe myself as full time self-unemployed.
 I retired from work ten years ago.
-My interest in jazz and vinyl is recent – just the last six years, unlike some, whose collection and knowledge has been built up over a lifetime.
+My interest in jazz and vinyl is recent – just the last seven years, unlike some, whose collection and knowledge has been built up over a lifetime.
 Making up for lost time, this blog features the fruits of “panning for gold” in London’s remaining record stores, bidding on eBay, and inspiration from other jazz collectors.
-If it’s of any interest, here is a photo archive of some of my 100 plus Blue Note originals acquired in that short time.
+If it’s of any interest, here is a photo archive of some of my 100 plus Blue Note originals I collected to start with, many more since.

 You can expect the big boys of Bop and Modern Jazz: Bird, Monk, Mingus, Powell, Coltrane, Rollins, Davis, McLean, Mobley, Blakey, Golson, Woods, Dorham, Shihab, Sims, Henderson, Green, Hayes, Hill, Evans, Pepper, the list is long.
 But also some lesser players you may not be au fait with (we often do a little French in passing).
 Many other bloggers of the DJ tendancy already cover funk, soul, dance, psych, so you will not find much of that here, and you won’t find the attribute “new” has much traction here either.
 Of all the music produced in the last fifty years, how likely is it that something is worthy of attention just because it is “new” ?
 Everything was new once.

 A little more on what this blog is about…